Board of Directors

 Nordman holds a BS in Biology from SUNY Geneseo as well as an MS in forest ecosystem management and a PhD in natural resource policy and economics, both from the SUNY College of Environmental Science and Forestry.
 He served as a Fulbright Scholar and visiting professor at Kenyatta University in Nairobi, Kenya, 2012-13.
 His publications are available at https://works.bepress.com/erik_nordman/.

-Seth Binder Member at Large
+Seth Binder | Member At-Large

 Seth Binder is an Associate Professor of Economics and Environmental Studies at St Olaf College, currently serving as chair of the Environmental Studies department.
 His teaching includes courses in Economic Development, Environmental Economics, Environmental Policy & Regulation, Sustainable Development, and Sustainable Land Use in Costa Rica.
 Seth’s research focuses on how best to manage land, resources, and ecosystems in consideration of both efficiency and equity criteria, and, more recently, on the importance of access to land to support livelihoods and equitable, sustainable development.
 His research has been published in diverse, interdisciplinary journals, including Ecological Economics, Frontiers in Ecology and the Environment, Human Ecology, Journal of Benefit-Costs Analysis, and PNAS.
 Seth holds a PhD in Environmental Economics from the Yale School of the Environment, an MSc in Environment and Development from the London School of Economics and Political Science, and a BSFS in International Political Economy from the Edmund A. Walsh School of Foreign Service at Georgetown University.

-Bart Robinson Graduate Student Representative
+Michael Meneses | Graduate Student Representative

-One thought on “Board of Directors”
+2 thoughts on “Board of Directors”

 Comments are closed.